neptunelabs/fsi-viewer-samples/samples/detail/README.md

 </fsi-viewer>
 ```

-For all parameters which can be used, please consult the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).
+For all the parameters that can be used, please refer to the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).

 ## Testing with examples from your own server